easolhq/easolhq.github.io/docs/reference/objects/package/step.md

 URL pointing to the next page of the booking journey.
 Navigating to this URL is only possible if the customer has added enough/the correct elements to the cart to honour the requirements set by the creator for this step.

+## `package_step.auto_progress?`
+{: .d-inline-block }
+boolean
+{: .label .fs-1 }

+Whether or not this package step has been configured by the creator to auto-progress to the next step when the customer has added enough items to their cart to satisfy its requirements.

 ## `package_step.step_valid?`
 {: .d-inline-block }
 boolean